 The weight of your fabric impacts the thread too.
 If you are sewing with a medium weight fabric, all-purpose thread will do the trick.
 Heavier fabrics like denim or canvas may require more substantial topstitching thread.

-Look at those stitches with a topstitching thread on the left seam in this picture.
+Look at those stitches with a topstitching thread on the left seam in the following picture.

 If you change your thread, don’t forget to check the thread tension setting on your machine.
 Be sure to change the needle to a topstitch needle for the heavier thread, as this needle has a bigger hole.
 For all-purpose thread, a microtex needle is a good choice.

-Lengthen your stitch.
-Shorter stitches can hide themselves in the fibers of the fabric.
+It’s easier to get straight, consistent stitches when you lengthen your stitch.
+Shorter stitches can also hide themselves in the fibers of the fabric.
 For a decorative stitch, that is not ideal.
-My go-to length for general stitches is 2.5 to 3 but for topstitching, I usually use 3 to 3.5. for heavy-weight fabrics, you can even go up to a 4.
+My go-to length for general stitches is 2.5 to 3 but for topstitching, I usually use 3 to 3.5.
+For heavy-weight fabrics, you can even go up to a 4.

-In this table I’ve listed some nifty tools for specific topstitching jobs.
+In the table below, I’ve listed some nifty tools for specific topstitching jobs.

 |Sewing Jobs||The Right Tool|